kcoleman731/swipe-keyboard/README.md

 ### Setup

-Initialize the project and its dependencies with the following command.
+The `staples-chat-ui` project relies on multiple Ruby tools for dependency management (CocoaPods, Bundler) and automation (Rake).
+In order to ensure that your machine has all of the proper dependencies installed, initialize the project by running the following command.
+This will install any missing dependencies and update versions as needed.

 ```
 rake init